turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 Save it, return to your terminal, and try `ruby student.rb` again.
 It should now output `Hi, I'm Frank!`

-### Method Parameters
+### Method Arguments

-Sometimes methods take one or more _parameters_ that tell them _how_ to do what they're supposed to do.
+Sometimes methods take one or more _arguments_ that tell them _how_ to do what they're supposed to do.
 For instance, I might call `frank.introduction('Katrina')` for him to introduce himself to Katrina.
-Parameters can be numbers, strings, or any kind of object.
-Modify your method to take a parameter:
+Arguments can be numbers, strings, or any kind of object.
+Modify your method to take an argument:

 ```ruby
 class Student